 §48E Qualified Facilities

 Every community has families who are struggling with pediatric conditions and the long-term effects of Long COVID.
 ScanKids™ 501(c)(4) foundation—exists to give those families access to better resources and long-term support.
-And now, under current federal incentives, individuals can use their tax offsets to help build the energy and scanning infrastructure that will support these programs for years to come.
-The entire site is designed to operate Beyond Net Zero, producing more clean power than it consumes—and directing that surplus to benefit children and youth through ScanKids™.
+And now, under current federal incentives, individuals can use their federal, state and local tax offsets to help build the energy and scanning infrastructure that will support these programs for years to come.
+Each site is designed to operate Beyond Net Zero, producing more clean power than it consumes—and directing that surplus to benefit children and youth through ScanKids™.

 Every community includes individuals still struggling with the long-term effects of COVID-19—often without clear answers, consistent care pathways, or coordinated support.